 Alternative 1 would result in noise and vibration impacts similar to the Proposed Project, as there would not be a substantial difference in construction equipment used.
 However, construction-related noise impacts would extend for approximately 1 month longer than the Proposed Project due to the longer construction schedule for Alternative 1.
 In addition, potential vibration impacts could occur to the historic Laguna Creek Dam during the notching of the dam, which would require removal of a larger area of the dam than for the Proposed Project, and excavation and construction adjacent to the dam for installation of the support structure, spillway chute, and removal of sediment at the intake.
-While the potential for these impacts would be greater under this alternative, the mitigation measures identified for the Proposed Project related to construction) would remain applicable to Alternative 1 and would reduce impacts to less-than-significant levels.
+While the potential for these impacts would be greater under this alternative, the mitigation measures identified for the Proposed Project related to construction-period noise (to limit noise to the degree feasible) and vibration (to minimize impacts to the dam during construction) would remain applicable to Alternative 1 and would reduce impacts to less-than-significant levels.
 Other noise impacts would remain similar to the Proposed Project (less than significant).